 Emissions of sulfur dioxide (SO2) and nitrous oxide (NOx), which cause acid rain and contribute to smog.
 Federal action to control air emissions from all major sources began in earnest with the 1970 Clean Air Act.
-However, SO2 and NOx emissions began to decline after enactment of the 1990 Clean Air Act Amendments, which established a national cap-and-trade program for SO2 and required other controls for NOx emissions from fossil-fueled electric power plants.
+However, SO2 and NOx emissions began to decline significantly after enactment of the 1990 Clean Air Act Amendments, which established a national cap-and-trade program for SO2 and required other controls for NOx emissions from fossil-fueled electric power plants.
 See OWOE topic How are air emissions from burning coal to generate electricity controlled?

 Particulate emissions, such as soot and ash, which cause breathing issues and asthma, and heavy metals emissions, such as mercury, arsenic, and chromium, which have a wide range of health and environmental impacts.
 The EPA has issued several rules and standards to control particulate pollution that are achievable using existing pollution control technologies.

 Large quatities of ash that is left behind after the coal is burned, which must be disposed of or stored.
 Although there are numerous approaches to managing ash, some are more environmentally friendly than others, and there have been recent serious incidents that have raised public awareness.